Kampfgeschwader 100: Mediterranean and North Africa

 II./KG 100 was formed on 15 December 1941.
 Under the command of Horst Röbling, the Gruppe was moved to Seshchinskaya, south-east of Roslavl.
-The group was formed from the re-naming of III./KG 26.
+The group was formed from the renaming of III./KG 26.
 It was handed to Fliegerkorps VIII and began operations on the Moscow sector and flew day and night against the Soviet counter-offensives.
 It handed over all remaining aircraft to I./KG 28 and transferred to Poix, France to refit on the H-5 and H-6 models.
 The group practised night attacks and flew on raids against Hull, England on 8 March 1942.
 The following months, the group was earmarked for the Eastern Front but was moved to southern Europe.
 On 21 April it was ordered to Athens–Kalamaki, in Greece under the command of X. Fliegerkorps.

 From here, the Heinkel He 111s of the group began long-range maritime interdiction operations against ports and shipping off and over Libya in support of Axis operations in the North African Campaign.
 On 24 April 1942 it flew against British targets in the Libyan Sea and on the night of the 28 April bombed Alexandria harbour, Egypt.
 In May 1942, operations in the Levantine Sea, against airfields in El Daba, Fuka, Sollum, and support for Axis forces in the Siege of Tobruk.
 After bombing Alexandria on 3 May it supported the Gazala offensive (26–31 May), and Tobruk on the night of the 1/2 June.
 The group bombed rail lines from Sidi Barrani and Mersa Matruh on 9 June.
 In June attacks on airfields and British Army positions predominated but on 14 June it assisted in attacks on the Vigorous convoy.
 From 8 to 10 July it dropped aerial mines in the Suez while bombing oil tanks along the region from 27 to 31 July.